dungscout96/app-test-NEMAR/README.md

 ## Docker execution

 A simple docker application running Octave and some EEGLAB scripts.
+See also an older project https://github.com/sccn/nemar_tool_proof_of_concept

 Usage
 ```